yslproteomics/KdeggeR/README.md

 ```{r}
 vignette("KdeggerUserManual", package = "KdeggeR")
 ```

-The .pdf version of the vignette is also provided [here](https://github.com/yslproteomics/KdeggeR/blob/main/inst/manual/KdeggerUserManual.pdf).

 The installation takes about 30 seconds in a computer with the following specs: RAM 32 GB, CPU: 6 cores, 3.2 GHz/core.